fbgallet/roam-extension-universal-dropdown/README.md

 # Universal Selector

 Turn any list in your Roam graph into an interactive dropdown selector.
-Populate options from block references, page children, attribute values, or inline lists — all driven by Roam's native `{{or: }}` component.
+Populate options from block references, page children, attribute values, or inline lists — all driven by Roam's native `{{or: }}` component, enhanced with autocomplete, page reference parsing (only the selected option is referenced), random pick, insert in children, buttons to reset or keep only the selected option...

+### 🆕 New in v.3 (March 2026)

+- Migration from SmartBlock buttons (no more needed) to native `{{or: }}` component
+- Added a lot of features and a new syntax (see below), to make it way more intuitiv and powerful.

 ## How it works